$11,325.77

 If you have questions after reviewing your degree progress report (advisement report), please see Advising Services.

-Pre-Occupational Therapy Assistant CoursesThe following courses must be completed prior to acceptance into Occupational Therapy courses:First SemesterSecond SemesterSummer SemesterThird SemesterElective3 CreditsFourth Semester -
+Pre-Occupational Therapy Assistant CoursesThe following course must be completed prior to acceptance into Occupational Therapy courses:First SemesterSecond SemesterSummer SemesterThird SemesterElective3 CreditsFourth Semester -

 Admission